alaaGaafer/Human-Resources-website--HTML-CSS-/README.md

    - Employees can view the status of their vacation requests (approved, rejected, or pending).
    - If a vacation request is approved, employees can review the details of their approved vacations.

-## Getting Started

-To run the vacation requesting and approval system locally, follow these steps:

-1. Clone the repository to your local machine.
-2. Install any necessary dependencies specified in the project.
-3. Set up the required database and configure the connection details.
-4. Run the application and access it through a web browser.
-5. Ensure that HR personnel and employees have separate login credentials to access the respective functionalities.

 ## Technologies Used